Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large growth

 Studying the bounds $c_n$ and $d_n$ can then establish how much worse one pivoting strategy can behave relative to the other.

 Not a lot of research has studied the behavior between these pivoting schemes used on the same linear systems.
-It's clear $0 \in [-c_n,d_n]$ since if no pivoting is needed on a matrix using GECP, then that would also be the case for GEPP, so both growth factors must align.
-Trivial bounds can be put on $c_n$ and $d_n$ using $a_n$ and $b_n$: $c_n \le b_n-1$ and $d_n \le a_n - 1 = 2^{n-1} - 1$.
-For $d_n$, that measures how much worse GEPP can behave relative to GECP, this can be answered exactly: it is as bad as it can get.
-In other words, the trivial upper bound,
+It's clear $0 \in [-c_n,d_n]$ since if no pivoting is needed on a matrix using GECP, then that would also be the case for GEPP, so both growth factors must align; for example, this holds for $\V I$.
+Trivial upper bounds can be put on $c_n$ and $d_n$ using $a_n$ and $b_n$: $c_n \le b_n-1$ and $d_n \le a_n - 1 = 2^{n-1} - 1$.
+For $d_n$, that measures how much larger GEPP growth can be relative to GECP growth, this bound proves to be sharp. \begin{proposition}